Welcome to Camp!

 • A map of camp

-There will be refreshments and snacks, along with our friendly Directors, at check-in.
-The Directors are happy to answer any last-minute questions and provide encouragement (and maybe a hug!) for parents finding it hard to say goodbye.
+There will be refreshments and snacks, along with our friendly Directors and staff, at check-in.
+The Directors are happy to answer any last-minute questions and provide encouragement (and maybe a hug!).

 *Please no dogs in the main camp area, our Directors will let you know the best spot to let them out*